htcondor/htcondor/docs/man-pages/condor_qusers.rst

     % condor_qusers -disable bob -reason "talk to admin" Disable user bob in the local AP with the reason "talk to admin"
     % condor_qusers -user bob -edit 'Department="Math"'
-    Add a Departement attribute that has the value "Math" to user bob
+    Add a Department attribute that has the value "Math" to user bob

 General Remarks
 ---------------